RemoAI-LLC/REMO-SERVER/README.md

 $ python remo.py

 === Remo - Your Advanced AI Assistant ===
-Initializing Remo with multi-agent orchestration...
+Initializing Remo with multi-agent orchestration and conversation memory...

 🤖 Remo is ready to assist you!
-🔄 Now powered by specialized agents for reminders and todo management
+🔄 Now powered by specialized agents for reminders and todo management 🧠 Enhanced with conversation memory for seamless multi-turn interactions 🆔 Conversation ID: conv_20240115_143022

 📋 Available Specialists:
    • Reminder Agent: Manages reminders, alerts, and scheduled tasks